Deterministic complexity analysis of Hermitian eigenproblems: Diagonalization of symmetric tridiagonal and arrowhead matrices in Real RAM

 where $\matD$ is a diagonal matrix, $\vecz$ is a vector of size $n-1$ and $\alpha $ is a scalar.
 Without loss of generality we assume that $\|\matH\|\leq 1$.
 The main result is stated in Theorem \ref{theorem:arrowhead_diagonalization}.

-In order to prove Theorem \ref{theorem:arrowhead_diagonalization}, we rely on known facts about arrowhead matrices and prove several technical lemmas in Section \ref{section:arrowhead_preliminaries} and Appendix \ref{appendix:fast_multipole_method}.
-The first result is Proposition \ref{proposition:arrowhead_deflation}, which is used as a preprocessing step to ensure that the matrix will satisfy the properties of Lemma \ref{lemma:arrowhead_preliminaries}.
-In Appendix \ref{appendix:fast_multipole_method}, Lemma \ref{lemma:fmm_approximate_eigenvalues}, we detail how to compute the eigenvalues.
-These approximate eigenvalues, based on Lemma \ref{lemma:arrowhead_reconstruction_from_shaft_and_eigenvalues}, are the true eigenvalues of another, ``nearby'' arrowhead matrix.
-In Lemma \ref{lemma:fmm_approximate_shaft} we show how to approximate the elements of this nearby matrix using the FMM.
-We highlight that if we are only interested in a full diagonalization, Lemma \ref{lemma:fmm_approximate_shaft} is redundant, i.e., we can naively compute the elements exactly without the FMM with the same complexity.
+In order to prove Theorem \ref{theorem:arrowhead_diagonalization}, we expand in detail the following methodology which is outlined in \cite{gu1995divide}, by proving several technical lemmas in Appendices \ref{section:arrowhead_preliminaries} and \ref{appendix:fast_multipole_method} that leverage the FMM. \begin{enumerate} \item Deflation: The matrix $\matH$ is preprocessed to ensure that it satisfies the following: $ d_{i+1}-d_i \geq \tau, \text{ and } |\vecz_i|\geq \tau, $ where $\tau\in(0,1)$.
+This assumption implies several useful properties, described in Lemma \ref{lemma:arrowhead_preliminaries}, and it allows us to efficiently utilize the FMM in the subsequent steps.
+The deflation procedure is described in Proposition \ref{proposition:arrowhead_deflation}. \item Eigenvalues: The eigenvalues of the deflated matrix can be conveniently approximated as the roots of the corresponding secular equation (Eq. \eqref{eq:arrowhead_secular_equation}): $ f(\lambda)=\lambda-\alpha+\sum_{j=2}^n \tfrac{\vecz_j^2}{d_j-\lambda}. $ An FMM-based root finder is detailed in Lemma \ref{lemma:fmm_approximate_eigenvalues}. \item From Lemma \ref{lemma:arrowhead_reconstruction_from_shaft_and_eigenvalues}, the approximate eigenvalues returned by Lemma \ref{lemma:fmm_approximate_eigenvalues} are the exact eigenvalues of another arrowhead matrix $\matHhat= $.
+There is an analytical expression for the elements of $\matHhat$ (see also \cite{boley1977inverse,gu1995divide}).
+Lemma \ref{lemma:fmm_approximate_shaft} describes how to compute those elements with the FMM. \item Given the exact eigenvalues and the approximate elements of the matrix $\matHhat$, we can focus on its eigenvectors.
+In particular, in Lemma \ref{lemma:fmm_approximate_inner_products} it is shown how to use the FMM to approximate the inner products between the eigenvectors of $\matHhat$ and some arbitrary unit vector $\vecb.$ Computing such inner products with all the columns of the identity, we obtain the final approximate eigenvector matrix of $\matH$ and, ultimately, an approximate diagonalization of $\matH$. \end{enumerate} \begin{remark} We note that, if we are only interested in a full diagonalization, Lemma \ref{lemma:fmm_approximate_shaft} is redundant, i.e., we can naively compute the elements exactly without the FMM with the same complexity.
 However, it is useful if we need to compute only a few matrix-vector products with the eigenvector matrix.
-Lemma \ref{lemma:fmm_approximate_inner_products}, details how to approximate such matrix-vector products efficiently with the FMM. \begin{theorem} Given a symmetric arrowhead matrix $\matH\in\mathbb{R}^{n\times n}$ as in Eq. \eqref{eq:arrowhead}, with $\|\matH\|\leq 1$, an accuracy parameter $\epsilon\in(0,1)$, a matrix $\matB$ with $r$ columns $\matB_i,i\in[r]$, where $\|\matB_i\|\leq 1$, and an $(\epsilon,\cfmm,n)$-AFMM implementation (see Def. \ref{definition:fmm}), we can compute a diagonal matrix $\matLambdatilde$, and a matrix $\matQtilde_{\matB}$, such that
+Lemma \ref{lemma:fmm_approximate_inner_products}, details how to approximate such matrix-vector products efficiently with the FMM. \end{remark}